‘My Medical Record’ Prostate Specific Antigen (PSA) tracker

-This page contains information for you about My Medical Record, the PSA Tracker and how it will be used to provide remote monitoring of prostate cancer after treatment.
+This page contains information about My Medical Record, the PSA Tracker and how it will be used to provide remote monitoring of prostate cancer after treatment.

 PSA is a protein made by the prostate gland, which naturally leaks out into the blood.
 The PSA test measures the level of PSA in your blood.
 Sometimes an increase in the PSA level can be a sign of prostate cancer or its return.

-It will also give you access to information relating to treatment side effects, non-clinical issues that may have arisen as a result of a cancer diagnosis and both local and national support links.
-There is an email link to the Uro-oncology Specialist Team.
-This can be used to ask questions.
+It will also give you access to information relating to treatment side-effects, non-clinical issues that may have arisen as a result of a cancer diagnosis and both local and national support links.
+An email link to the Uro-oncology Specialist Team is included and can be used to ask questions.

 Your data

-• The PSA Tracker/My Medical Record online system is owned and operated by the University Hospital, Southampton NHS Foundation Trust.
-The data controller for your personal information is Gloucestershire Hospitals NHS Foundation Trust.
-Southampton acts as a processor under a contract.
-For more information here
+- The PSA Tracker/My Medical Record online system is owned and operated by the University Hospital, Southampton NHS Foundation Trust.
+The data controller for your personal information is Gloucestershire Hospitals NHS Foundation Trust (GHNHSFT).
+Southampton acts as a processor for GHNHSFT under a contract.
+For more information about how GHNHSFT looks after your information see https://www.gloshospitals.nhs.uk/privacy-notice

-• We make every effort to make sure that the data we hold about you is accurate and up to date.
-Your treatment depends on accurate and up-to-date information.
-It is your responsibility to ensure that any information you provide about your condition is correct.
+- We make every effort to make sure that the data we hold about you is accurate and up to date.
+Your treatment depends on accurate and up to date information.
+It is your responsibility to make sure that any information you provide about your condition is correct.

-• If you move home, please contact the PSA Tracker team with your new address details.
+- If you move home, please contact the PSA Tracker team with your new address details.
 They will make sure that the system is updated.
-The team can be contacted by email at ghn-tr.psatracker@nhs.net or by telephone at 0774 1331 309
+The team can be contacted by email ghn-tr.psatracker@nhs.net or by telephone on 0774 1331 309.

 Benefits of the PSA Tracker

-• The system will prompt us when your PSA test is due.
-This is in line with a follow-up plan, designed around your diagnosis and treatment.
+- The system will prompt the team when your PSA test is due.
+This is in line with a follow up plan, designed around your diagnosis and treatment.

-• The PSA Tracker will allow you when your results are stable, and earlier discharge from hospital clinic follow-ups.
-It will also allow you the freedom of not having to come in for regular outpatient appointments.
+- The PSA Tracker will allow you, when your results are stable, earlier discharge from hospital clinic follow ups.
+It will also allow you the freedom of not having to attend regular outpatient appointments.

-• You will have the peace of mind that test results are being monitored and action will be taken by the hospital team.
+- Using the PSA Tracker will give you the peace of mind that your test results are being monitored and knowing that action will be taken by the Uro-Oncology PSA Tracker Specialist Team if needed.

 Why have you been selected for the PSA Tracker?

-After the PSA blood test, the blood sample is sent to the Pathology Laboratory at Gloucestershire Hospitals NHS Foundation Trust.
-The results are automatically put into the PSA tracker system.
-This will be checked weekly by the PSA tracker specialist team.
+After the PSA blood test is taken, the sample is sent to the Pathology Laboratory at Gloucestershire Hospitals NHS Foundation Trust.
+The results are automatically put into the PSA Tracker system.
+This will be checked weekly by the PSA Tracker specialist team.

 If the nurses or consultant notice a change in your PSA level, they will contact you to discuss any new symptoms that may have developed.
 The specialist may ask for a repeat blood test or arrange a hospital appointment.